 Tip For Eating With New Dentures

-It’s recommended to start by taking smaller bites.
-As you’re first learning to eat with your dentures, you’ll find that it's quite easy to bite your cheeks accidentally.
-Eating slowly helps prevent this from happening.
-This can also help prevent the dentures from slipping or moving around in your mouth.
+Chewing with new dentures at first can be tricky.
+You may find that it's quite easy to accidentally bite your cheeks.
+Eating slowly helps prevent this from happening and can also prevent the dentures from slipping or moving around in your mouth.
+You will also want to cut your food up into small pieces.
 The smaller the bite, the better.

-Tips for First Time Denture Wearers
+Important Tips for First Time Denture Wearers

 How to Keep Dentures from Falling Out When Eating

 After extractions, your gums begin shrinking.
-This causes your dentures to loosen over time and become unstable.
+Over time this causes your dentures to loosen and become unstable.
 Cushion Grip is a thermoplastic adhesive that holds your dentures in place, while providing cushion and comfort to your gums.
-Cushion Grip is used to fill in the space where your gums have receded since extractions, enabling a better bite and easier chewing.
+Cushion Grip is used to fill in the space where your gums have receded from extractions, providing a better bite and easier chewing.

-This is so important while your gums are still in the healing process.
-The added benefit to this thermoplastic material, is you only need to apply it once.
-One application can last several days to a few weeks!
-And it ultimately eliminates the need to use other adhesives.
+This is so important while your gums are still going through the healing process.
+The added benefit to this thermoplastic material is you only need to apply it once.
+One application can last several days to a few weeks, and it ultimately eliminates the need to use other adhesives!
 With Cushion Grip, you can finally eat comfortably and confidently!